nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 # Cuis-Smalltalk-PostgreSQL
 * *Cuis* interface to *PosgreSQL*
-* Port to Cuis of an old *Squeak* software.
+* Port of an oldish *Squeak* software to Cuis.
 Original author: *Yanni Chiu*.
 Original files & info [here](http://map.squeak.org/package/a8d3ca99-f5f4-45e0-9aa7-100a77b64f45).
-Version used for the port *3.1* which was last updated on 01-Feb-2006.
+Version used for starting the port is *3.1*, which was last updated on 01-Feb-2006.
 * **status**.
 At 30-Oct-2021 all the **21 original tests** provided in 2006 are **green**.
 CAVEAT.
 I tweaked a few tests, see the developer notes at the end.
-* There is [another package](https://github.com/Phantasus/Cuis-Smalltalk-Postgres) for DB connection from Cuis which is comes from a *Pharo* release and has a more general scope than this one, for example it can connect to SQlite.
-I have not tried it but we may join efforts in the future.
+* There is [another package](https://github.com/Phantasus/Cuis-Smalltalk-Postgres) for DB connection from Cuis which comes from a *Pharo* release and has a more general scope than this one, for example it can connect to SQlite.
+I have not tried it yet.

 ## Minimal interaction example